 The latest reward just came from the pen of no other than Lawrence H. Summers, a former treasury secretary and director of the National Economic Council in the White House, who published his opinion about the Donald at the WaPo opinion section.

-My point all along has been that the elite is TERRIFIED of the angry voter (i.e., the working class) and of the threat they are posing to the peace of the elite’s establishment, not afraid of Trump or Sanders.
+My point all along has been that the elite is TERRIFIED of the angry voter (i.e., the working class) and of the threat they are posing to the peace of the elite’s establishment, but not afraid of Trump or Sanders.
 Summers’ opinion is pretty angry and to the point, and flaunts the usual threats to the working class.
 Of course, the situation for the elite is dire but not so much so as to require OPEN threats, so they come out veiled.

-Trump is about to be given a coup, and so are we the people by extension of those supporting him.
+Trump is about to be given a coup, and so is we the people by extension of those supporting him.
 His campaign and the people’s anger has been so strong as to smoke the elite out of their wall street vaults.
 The real complaints against Trump are: that he is subverting “the modern world order”, and the order of the elite in the GOP, the tool of the globalists; that he is not a neoconservative-globalist, that he is ‘isolationist’.
 You will see complains about Trump as a “protectionist demagogue”; protectionism is code for anti-globalism.
 And then there is this:

 Donald Trump’s rise goes beyond his demagogic appeal.
 It is a reflection of the political psychology of frustration – people see him as responding to their fears about the modern world order, an outsider fighting for those who have been left behind.